Regulation

 c) 2nd year of Master’s Degre.

-2. Students must register in teams of 4 (four) to 5 (five) students.
+2. Students must register in teams of 4 (four) to 5 (five) members.

-3. A maximum of 20 teams from each location (Porto and Lisbon) will be accepted to participate in the Consulting Challenge: Crack the Data [Part I].
-Should the number of entries exceed this number, PwC reserves the right to select the teams to participate by analyzing the candidates’ CVs.
+3. A maximum of 20 teams per location (Porto and Lisbon) will be accepted to participate in the Consulting Challenge: Crack the Data [Part I].
+If the number of applications exceeds this limit, PwC reserves the right to select the participating teams based on an analysis of the candidates’ CVs.

-4. Additionally, and throughout all phases of the Consulting Challenge, PwC reserves the right to select only students whose profiles and characteristics are considered relevant and who demonstrate the desired quality in solving the challenges.
+4. Additionally, throughout all phases of the Consulting Challenge, PwC reserves the right to select only those students whose profiles and characteristics are considered relevant and who demonstrate the desired quality in solving the proposed challenges.

-5. For the Consulting Challenge: Crafting Solutions [Part II] phase, 6 (six) teams will be selected, according to the performance and evaluation verified in the Consulting Challenge: Crack the Data [Part I] phase.
+5. For the Consulting Challenge: Crafting Solutions [Part II], 6 (six) teams will be selected according to their performance and evaluation in the Consulting Challenge: Crack the Data [Part I].

-6. Candidates must meet these requirements by the closing date for applicatios.
+6. Candidates must meet these requirements by the application deadline.

 5. Applications and team selection

-1. Teams may submit their applications until May 5th, 2025.
-Applications are submitted through the PwC Portugal website, using the form provided.
+1. Teams may submit their applications until 6 April 2026.
+Applications must be submitted through the PwC Portugal website, using the form provided.

-2. For the registration to be considered valid, the following mandatory information indicated on the registration form must be provided completely and unequivocally:
+2. For the registration to be considered valid, the following mandatory information must be provided clearly and completely in the application form:

 a) Team name;